Chapter 7 vs Chapter 13

 Chapter 7 Bankruptcy is an orderly, court-supervised procedure by which a designated official known as a “Trustee” collects all of the person’s non-exempt property, reduces it to cash, and distributes it to creditors as required by law.
 The key point here is that only “non-exempt property” is collected and sold to pay off creditors.
 Only rarely will there be non-exempt property in a Chapter 7 case.

-People who file Chapter 7 bankruptcy typically receive discharge within just a few months of filing for bankruptcy.
+As such, most people keep all of their property!
+People who file Chapter 7 Bankruptcy typically receive discharge within just a few months of filing for bankruptcy.
 At that time, the person is released from any further obligation to pay all dischargeable debts.
 Amazingly, it is not unusual for people to eliminate literally tens of thousands of dollars or more in medical debt, credit card debt, payday loans, court judgments, debt from a failed business, personal guarantees, even certain federal income taxes over 3 years old, etc.

-Also, Chapter 7 may not be available for persons who have a large amount of income remaining after paying for their living expenses and payments on loans used to purchase their home or car, etc. For a more thorough explanation of Chapter 7 Bankruptcy in comparison to Chapter 13 Bankruptcy, click on Chapter 7 vs. Chapter 13.
+Also, Chapter 7 may not be available for persons who have a large amount of income remaining after paying for their living expenses and payments on loans used to purchase their home or car, etc. For a more thorough explanation of Chapter 7 Bankruptcy in comparison to Chapter 13 Bankruptcy, click on Chapter 7 vs. Chapter 13

 Chapter 11 (reorganization which is used by wealthy persons and corporations such as K-Mart and Continental Airlines)